fisodd/www-fisodd-com/content/post/coding-style.rst

 No matter how beautiful the poetry, it does no good to throw down a Shakespearean sonnet in the middle of a logic test.
+Living with and working with whatever is the style of the existing code is a higher priority than personal preference, even higher than the following prescriptions.

 Enhanced Elements